AichuTan/BDA-594-Final-Project/README.md

 <img src = https://github.com/AichuTan/BDA-594-Final-Project/blob/main/cover.jpg />

 #### Team members and assigned tasks:
-- :pushpin:Lyn Ngoc: data analysis, compiling report
+- :pushpin::pushpin::pushpin:Lyn Ngoc: data analysis, compiling report
-- :pushpin:Aichu Tan: data cleaning and data analysis
+- :pushpin::pushpin::pushpin:Aichu Tan: data cleaning and data analysis
-- :pushpin:Pilar de Haro: data cleaning, data analysis, literature reviews and compiling report
+- :pushpin::pushpin::pushpin:Pilar de Haro: data cleaning, data analysis, literature reviews and compiling report
-- :pushpin:Eddie Rosas: Website and Video
+- :pushpin::pushpin::pushpin:Eddie Rosas: Website and Video

 **Report link :** :point_right:[here](https://sites.google.com/sdsu.edu/wagetheft/home?authuser=1)

 **Video link :** :point_right:[here](https://www.youtube.com/watch?v=JLkuwMMDtyE)

-#### 1. Problem Statement :bookmark_tabs:
+#### 1. Problem Statement :bookmark_tabs::bookmark_tabs::bookmark_tabs:

 Wage theft is a pervasive and troubling issue in the U.S., affecting millions of workers and costing billions in unpaid wages each year.
 The [Economic Policy Institute](https://www.epi.org/publication/wage-theft-2021/) reports that from 2017 to 2020, over $3 billion was recovered through various channels, yet this represents only a fraction of the total wage theft that occurs, as many cases go unreported or unresolved.
 In Los Angeles alone, wage theft is estimated at $1.4 billion annually, with only 17% of workers who win cases actually receiving the wages owed to them.
 Industries like construction, food service, and retail are especially affected, with low-wage and immigrant workers being the most vulnerable (Mangundayao et al.).

 Understanding the wage theft claims process is essential to advocating for workers' rights and helping individuals recover lost earnings.
 This project aims to reveal the issues within the wage claims recovery process by pointing out the patterns and trends in wage claim cases across various industries, and predicting the duration of the wage claim process.
 Using time-series modeling and exploratory data analysis, the research will address critical questions, including the average time it took from filing a claim to a hearing and closing a claim, the rate of retrieving stolen wages, and trends by industries.

-#### 2. Literature Review :open_book:
+#### 2. Literature Review :open_book::open_book::open_book:
 ##### 2.1 Confronting Wage Theft: Barriers to Claiming Unpaid Wages in San Diego

 This 2017 study by the San Diego State University Department of Sociology, the Center on Policy Initiative, and the Employee Rights Center of San Diego examines the challenges San Diego workers face when trying to recover their stolen wages through the wage claim process with the Labor commissioner’s office in San Diego.
 The study surveyed 305 workers who were in the process of filing or had filed a claim of wage theft, conducted 30 additional in-depth interviews with workers and analyzed data obtained from the labor commissioner's office.
 Because we are using the same data source, it was important for us to compare our findings with these trends and understand the context found in this study.